 Diverse experiments at CERN

 CERN is home to a wide range of experiments.
-Scientists from institutes all over the world form experimental collaborations to carry out a diverse research programme, ensuring that CERN covers a wealth of topics in physics, from kaons to cosmic rays, and from the Standard Model to supersymmetry.
+Scientists from institutes all over the world form experimental collaborations to carry out a diverse research programme, ensuring that CERN covers a wealth of topics in physics, from the Standard Model to supersymmetry and from exotic isotopes to cosmic rays.

 Eight experiments at the Large Hadron Collider (LHC) use detectors to analyse the myriad of particles produced by collisions in the accelerator.
 These experiments are run by collaborations of scientists from institutes all over the world.
 Each experiment is distinct, and characterised by its detectors.